mehmet-canb/mehmet-canb/README.md

-- Hi, I’m @mehmet-canb
+- Hi, I’m Mehmet Can Bıyık.
-- I am currently a CS undergraduate at Bilkent University
+- I am currently an undergraduate student at Bilkent University.
+- I am planning to use this account for my programming projects in the future.